Kenmore Community Club

 The mission of the Club is to foster inclusive community participation by preserving and proffering a historic landmark facility for arts, youth, education, civics, recreation, celebration, worship, and locally based human services that elevate personal and collective well-being in our community.

 The Kenmore Community Club predates schools, libraries, and even governments in our area.
-A group of citizens who understood the deep fulfillment of connecting face-to-face began meeting in 1925 as a supper club, as you can read in the book Kenmore by The Lake, the group next issued a bond and built the Club.
+A group of citizens who understood the deep fulfillment of connecting face-to-face began meeting in 1925 as a way to work together on community needs.
+Residents were invited to meet at Mitchell’s store at the corner of 68th Avenue NE and Bothell Way as you can read in the book Kenmore by The Lake.
+The group next issued a bond and built the Club.
 According to History Link, "in March of 1930, Kenmore Community Club opened its doors, bought a piano, and formed an orchestra.
 Dances were held on meeting nights after business was completed.
 The Club was organized primarily for citizens to discuss local issues such as road construction, fire protection, and voter polls.
-Over the decades it has served as an activities center, including the annual Klondike Night (celebrating Kenmore’s connection to Seattle’s water system), plus orchestra concerts, dances, card parties, and potlucks."
+Over the decades it has served as a temporary home to multiple church groups, an activities center, including the annual Klondike Night (celebrating Kenmore’s connection to Seattle’s water system), plus orchestra concerts, dances, card parties, and potlucks."

 We exist today for the same reasons they did then.
 To form ties with our neighbors.
 To promote local businesses and eat local food.
 To hear local speakers.
 To admire local talent.
 And most importantly, to make memories with each other and give shape to time.